KEY TRANSFERABLE SKILLS REPORT

 Stage 3.
 Presentation of Report

-Please be advised that the the Key Transferable Skills Report does not indicate aptitude or competency; rather the identified transferable skills simply reflect the foundation, core and/or specalised skills you have developed as a result undertaking your nominated position(s) to date.
+Please be advised that our KTS Report does not indicate aptitude or competency; rather the identified transferable skills simply reflect the foundation, core and/or specalised skills you have developed as a result undertaking your nominated position(s) to date.

 In order to identify aptitude and/or competence, additional psychometric testing would need to be undertaken at a cost per instrument fee, in accordance with psychometric testing ethics.